oroinc/documentation/user_guide/ui_components.rst

 OroCRM has a multi-level menu.
 The first level defines a set of menu items included (e.g. Marketing, Sales, System etc.).
 The next level may contain some sub-menus or is clickable and will refer you to the relevant page in the system.
-(For example, if you go to Sales → Leads and click "Leads", the Leads grid will emerge.)
+(For example, if you go to System → Configuration, the Configuration page will emerge.)

 .. note::